Thomas Wells Photography

 TW

-I got my first camera when I was about 10, but I really didn't get serious about photography until I was in high school.
-Over the past 50 odd years I have taken tens of thousands of photos.
-Most of these were taken in and around the rolling hills and forests of central Connecticut, which I have always called home.
+I got my first camera when I was about 10, but I really didn't start to get serious about photography until I was in high school.
+Of the tens of thousands of photos I've taken, most were taken in and around the rolling hills and forests of central Connecticut, which I have always called home.
 I enjoy the natural world and spend time hiking, kayaking and sailing.
 I also have a passion for travel, which I seem to do far too seldom.
 It seems natural to bring a camera along and try to capture that which inspires and find a way to convey that inspiration to others in the form of a printed photograph.
-I have never had any formal training in photography or the arts.
-I learned what I know about art and composition by looking at pictures and deciding why some work, and why others don’t.
-Subjects that interest me are the natural, light, water, the old, and the ancient, rather than the glitz of modern society.
+Never having any formal training in photography or the arts, I learned what I know about art and composition by looking at pictures and deciding why some work, and why others don’t.
+Subjects that interest me are the natural, light, water, the old and the ancient, rather than the glitz of modern society.

 For me, photography is mostly about exploration and discovery.
-I love to wander, especially in unfamiliar places, not knowing what lies over the next ridge.
-Though sometimes there is much planning to be in a certain place at the right time, much of the process is happenstance and improvisation, not previsualization.
-Very often, the most significant discoveries are made during the journey rather than at the destination.
+I love to wander, especially in unfamiliar places, not knowing what lies beyond the next corner or over the next ridge.
+Though sometimes I plan to be in a certain place at a certain time, much of the process is happenstance and improvisation, not previsualization.
+The most interesting discoveries are often made during the journey, rather than at the destination.
 Planning creates opportunity.
-What happens then is a mixture of luck, observation and realization of what’s before me, that there is something of significance and worth recording.
+What happens then is a mixture of luck, observation, and realization of what’s before me may be worth recording.

 All Rights Reserved